How to Post a Bond

 Posting a Credit Card Bond

-To post a bond with a credit card you must do the following:
+To post a bond with a credit card at the Campbell County Detention Center after the Campbell County Courthouse has closed you must do the following:

 - Bring a valid form of identification including a valid photo and your credit card to the Campbell County Detention Center.

-- A sergeant or corporal will assist you with the paperwork needed for a credit card bond.
+- A jail employee will assist you with the paperwork needed for a credit card bond.

 NOTE: If you choose to use a credit card, please be aware that the credit card company will charge you fees that will not be returned to you.